adammoro/prompt-engineering/Use Cases/rewrite_text_per_state/README.md

-# Write New Intro Text per State #
+# Rewrite Text per State #

-This script takes the current intro text on a web page and rewrites it to be unique per each of the 50 states in the US.
+This script takes the source text provided (e.g. some text from your web page) and rewrites it to be unique per each of the 50 states in the US.
+It does so by essentially writing it in the style of someone from that state.

 This is a proof-of-concept for a user experience optimization on cookie cutter pages with highly duplicative copy.

 ## OpenAI API Parameter Definitions ##